johnwcowan/r7rs-work/Twinjo.md

   * Strings:  Enclosed in double quotes.
 The only escapes are `\"` and `\\`.

   * Bytevectors:  Enclosed in curly braces.
-Hex digits, with an optional hyphen between every two digits.
+Hex digits, with an optional hyphen between consecutive digits.
 This is related to UUID syntax.

   * Lists: Enclosed in parentheses.